Tamely/WraithEngine/Docs/HeadlessAxiomSessionPrototype.md

 `AxiomRemoteViewportDevClient` is a companion dev executable that exercises the same authoritative session through the new transport seam and writes the frames it receives as a transport subscriber.

 `AxiomRemoteViewportServer` is now the primary remote viewport prototype.
-It runs the authoritative headless session, serves a browser client over HTTP, streams JSON control/events over WebSocket, and pushes binary JPEG viewport frames over that same WebSocket connection.
+It runs the authoritative headless session, serves a browser client over HTTP, negotiates a native macOS WebRTC session with the browser, and keeps a JPEG `/frame` path available only as a diagnostics and fallback surface.

-The current slice also adds an encoder-first H.264 path on macOS.
-Encoded packets are produced through the same endpoint seam and exposed as diagnostics through the headless server, while the temporary browser UI continues to use the existing JPEG viewport path.
+The current slice includes a macOS-first H.264 path that is now wired into the native WebRTC sender.
+Encoded packets are still exposed through diagnostics endpoints, but the browser viewport now consumes the WebRTC video track rather than the older JPEG push path during normal use.

 ## Current Status